rafaelmaeuer/Asus-Z590-P-Hackintosh/README.md

 **SATA Hot-Plug**

-To get SATA Hot-Plug working, make sure the feature is enabled in BIOS, and apply the following patch:
+To get SATA Hot-Plug working, make sure the feature is enabled in BIOS, and apply the following patch in OCC -> Kernel -> Patch:

 | Identifier                     | Comment       | Find     | Replace  | Count | Enabled |
 | ------------------------------ | ------------- | -------- | -------- | ----- | ------- |